Updated: May 4, 2021

 Using the age of the company to manage your risk is just the first step when choosing investments.
 It is a great way to immediately determine if you should just simply back out or go ahead and get more details.

 The decision mainly depends on the type of funds that you have.
 Is it just extra cash?
 Or is it for a specific financial goal?
-Remember to never take on risk that you can’t manage.
+Remember to never take on risks that you can’t manage.

 The next step, in case you’re interested to pursue the opportunity, is to do due diligence.
 Make sure that the company is legally registered and has a license to solicit investments.